My Goal with Every Client is to Provide Unsurpassed Service & Expert Knowledge When Buying Real Estate in Park City and Deer Valley.

 Understanding Real Estate Brokerage Relationships With Your Park City Realtor- who represents you:

 In real estate, brokers and agents are required to disclose the type of working relationship they have with the buyers in a real estate transaction.
 There are several types of relationships that are available to you.
 You should understand these relationships at the time a broker provides specific assistance to you in buying real estate.
-Buyer’s Agent and Seller’s Agent relationships are commonly referred to as “agency” relationships and carry with them legal duties and responsibilities for the broker as well as for the buyer and seller. the Transaction Broker relationship places the broker in the role of a “middleman” who assists both parties in the transaction.
+Buyer’s Agent and Seller’s Agent relationships are commonly referred to as “agency” relationships and carry with their legal duties and responsibilities for the broker as well as for the buyer and seller. the Transaction Broker relationship places the broker in the role of a “middleman” who assists both parties in the transaction.
 A buyer is advised to consult legal counsel before entering into any agency relationship.

 A Buyer’s Agent acts solely on behalf of the buyer and owes duties to the buyer which include the utmost good faith, loyalty, and fidelity.
 The agent will negotiate on behalf of and act as an advocate for the buyer.
 The buyer is legally responsible for the actions of the agent when that agent is acting within the scope of the agency.
 The agent must disclose to sellers all adverse material facts concerning the buyer’s financial ability to perform the terms of the transaction and whether the buyer intends to occupy the property.
 A separate written buyer’s agreement is required which sets forth the duties and obligations of the parties.